Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Motions to Dismiss

 While nearly all defendants would love to have the charges against them dismissed, a motion to dismiss is reserved for situations where dropping some or all of the charges is a realistic option based on the circumstances.
-This is often because there is insufficient evidence, but it can also be for one of any number of other reasons, for example, severe police misconduct, a defendant’s right to a speedy trial having been violated, or the charges were filed in the wrong jurisdiction.
+“Charges are sometimes dismissed because there is insufficient evidence, but this can also occur for one of any number of other reasons,” explains Liss.
+“For example, I might file to have the charges dropped against my client in cases involving severe police misconduct, if my client’s right to a speedy trial was violated, or because the charges were filed in the wrong jurisdiction.”

 Motions to Suppress

 A motion to suppress can be critical in helping to withhold a forced or otherwise illegally obtained confession from the trial.
-This can also be used on physical evidence, expert testimony or eyewitness testimony.
-In many cases, physical evidence is withheld based on a violation of the defendant’s rights through an illegal search and seizure.
+This motion can also be used on physical evidence, which is often withheld based on a violation of the defendant’s rights through an illegal search and seizure.
+Expert witnesses are frequently excluded based on their alleged bias or lack of qualifications.
+Similarly, eyewitnesses sometimes may not be fairly used in a trial based on a conflict of interest or because they are considered unreliable witnesses.

 Motions for the Release of Evidence

-When police investigate crimes, they often take many things they believe could potentially be used as evidence, even if it is not actually used to support the case later on.
-If you would like a piece of property back and it is not actually vital to the trial or if it is something that can be easily duplicated, like a document, your attorneys can request the evidence be released back to you.
+When police investigate crimes, they often take many things they believe could potentially be used as evidence, even if they are not actually used to support the case later on.
+If you would like a piece of property back and it is not vital to the trial or is something that can be easily duplicated, like a document, your attorneys can request that the evidence be released back to you.

 Motions to Disclose an Informant’s Identity

-When cases are based on information provided by an anonymous informant, filing a motion to disclose the identity of an informant will provide the defense lawyer with that person’s name.
-This can be useful for bringing into question the person’s credibility and motives.
+When cases are based on information provided by an anonymous informant, filing a motion to disclose the identity of an informant will provide the defense lawyer with that person’s name. ‘”Defense attorneys often file these motions in cases involving confidential informants because only then can they question the individual’s credibility and motives,” says Liss.

 Discovery Motions